 International Student Services

-The Viterbi Graduate and Professional Programs (GAPP) Office works closely with the Office of International Services (OIS) to assist our international students during their time at USC.
-Viterbi graduate students must obtain approval from GAPP advisors before submitting forms to OIS.
+Viterbi Admissions and Student Engagement (VASE) Office works closely with the Office of International Services (OIS) to assist our international students during their time at USC.
+Viterbi graduate students must obtain approval from VASE advisors before submitting forms to OIS.

 Please visit the links below for more information on policies and requirements for international students.